Bruce Brammall, 15 May, 2019, Eureka Report

-This time, two high-profile twits have called themselves out at the same time.
+This time, two high-profile twits called themselves out at the same time.

 And they’re big names!
 Prime Minister Scott Morrison and his would-be successor Bill Shorten.

 The former doesn’t appear to understand the superannuation laws he put into place.
-The latter doesn’t appear to understand the ramifications of the policy he’s taking to the election.
-I’m not having a go at Bill’s answer to the PM’s question on this occasion – he didn’t answer the question – but for the policy that Labor is proposing.
+The latter doesn’t appear to understand the ramifications of the policy he took to the election.
+I’m not having a go at Bill’s answer to the PM’s question on this occasion – he didn’t answer the question – but for the policy that Labor proposed.

-The moment happened at the leader’s debate at the Press Club last week.
+The moment happened at the leader’s debate at the Press Club.